SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 This target is interpreted to cover research about the income growth and income growth rates of the poorest population.

 Setting the limit to the bottom 40 % is a "practical compromise" that insures the target including the poorest populations in differing circumstances of different countries.
-The income growth rate is computed as average annual growth rate of either per capita consumption or actual income over about a 5-year period. <a href="#f4">(UN Statistics Divison 2024a)</a>.
+The income growth rate is computed as average annual growth rate of either per capita consumption or actual income over about a 5-year period.
+(UN Statistics Divison 2024a).
+The term "inclusive growth" is often used when talking about raising the income growth of the poorest population and poverty reduction.
+The idea is that economic growth should be broad-based, including all parts of a country's population, especially focusing on income growth through improved employment.
+This makes economic growth sustainable in the long run and narrows the gap between poor and non-poor households.
+(Ianchovichina & Lundström 2009.)

 This query consists of 1 phrase.
 The basic structure is *income growth rate + poor*